How to create custom color palette for a PowerPoint theme?

 Send the image to the back so you can see the Parent Slide elements.
 Use PPT Productivity’s ‘Send to back’ button on the ‘Shapes Toolbar’ or select ‘Send to Back’ from the send backward dropdown found on the ‘Picture Format’ tab.

-Since the picture has been added to the ‘Parent’ slide, the image appears on all slides in the template.
+Because we added the picture to the background of the ‘Parent’ slide in the Slide Master Layouts, the image appears on all slides in the template.

-If you would like to make the background image less prominent, perhaps so your text or other elements on your slide standout more, on the ‘Picture Format’ tab click the ‘Transparency’ drop down then select the desired transparency level.
+If you would like to make the background image less prominent (for example so your text or other elements on your slide standout more), adjusting transparency is a good option.
+On the ‘Picture Format’ tab click the ‘Transparency’ drop down and select the desired transparency level.
 This will make the background image translucent.

-Now you can personalize your slides by adding some design elements.
+You can personalize your PowerPoint template by adding some design elements.

-First, decide what element/s you would like to add to your slides, then add them to the Parent Slide.
+First, decide what element/s you would like to add to all slides, and add these to the Parent Slide.

 For this example, I want to add two lines to the left-hand side of my slide.
 The first will be thick, and the second line a lot thinner.
 I will use the ‘add connector’ function from my PPT Productivity ‘Shapes Toolbar’, but you could also do this using the ‘Home’ tab or the ‘Insert’ tab.
 I will draw two lines from the top to the bottom of the slide.
 I will then use the increase line weight tool (from the PPT Productivity ‘Shapes Toolbar’) to make the first line thicker.